Skip to content

 2

 Addiction recovery isn’t one-size-fits-all.
-While some people think inpatient rehab is the only “real” form of treatment, outpatient addiction programs offer effective support that helps thousands of people achieve and maintain sobriety.
+While some people think inpatient rehab is the only “real” form of treatment, outpatient addiction programs offer effective support that helps thousands of people achieve and maintain sobriety, including structured options like IOP for addiction treatment.
 Unfortunately, many still hold on to outdated ideas or misconceptions about outpatient care.

 In this article, we’ll break down common myths about outpatient treatment and uncover the truth behind them—so you or your loved one can make a well-informed decision.